-RESIDENCE-HALL FEES
+RESIDENCE HALL FEES

 Room Applications.
-Newly admitted students automatically receive a residence-hall application.
+Newly admitted students automatically receive a residence hall application.
 Current students receive applications and instructions from Housing Assignment Services.
-Single freshman students are required to live in University housing unless they live at home with a parent or guardian.
-Requests for exceptions to this policy, along with an explanation of the student's exceptional situation, must be submitted in writing to the Assistant Director for Room Assignments.
+Single freshman students are required to live in University housing unless they live at home with a parent or guardian Requests for exceptions to this policy, along with an explanation of the student's exceptional situation, must be submitted in writing to the Manager of Housing Assignment Services.
 (See Residence Halls in the Student Life Chapter for additional policies.)